After-Shock/Cloudbox-wiki/Plex-Autoscan.md

     1. Go to http://plex.tv/web and login.
 Click on the bookmarklet to obtain a Plex Access Token.

-## 2. Add Plex Access Token into Plex Autoscan
+## 2. Add the Plex Access Token into Plex Autoscan

    1. On the server's shell, run the following command: